Southeast and Tasmania

-Day 19 We will take an early morning bird walk at "Inala", a privately owned 500 acre Land for Wildlife property on south Bruny Island.
+Day 19 We will take an early morning bird walk at "Inala", a privately-owned 200 hectare Land for Wildlife property on south Bruny Island.
 This is a refuge for a number of threatened birds and home to all of the Tasmanian endemic species.
 Birds we are likely to see include the endangered Forty-spotted Pardalote, Strong-billed, Black-headed and Yellow-throated Honeyeaters and Tasmanian Native-hen.
 The white morph of Grey Goshawk is also regular here.
 In the afternoon we will explore a number of different habitats, from coastal beaches to rainforest for Tasmanian Thornbill and species we may have missed before.
 After dinner, we will make a nocturnal excursion to look for Tawny Frogmouth, Southern Boobook and Masked Owl, although finding these birds requires a slice of luck, and a range of Tasmania's nocturnal marsupials including Eastern Quoll and Golden Bennett's Wallaby and Brush-tailed Possums.

 Day 20 Today we will leave Bruny Island after breakfast and travel to a National Park near Hobart.
 This area will give us another chance of species we may have missed before plus Spotted Pardalote and Forest Raven There is also a chance of seeing Platypus in the wild.
 We will then take a late afternoon flight back to Melbourne to connect with our international flight back to the UK.

 Day 21 Arrival back in the UK at the end of the tour.